lewdoherz/forte/README.md

 # forte

-A web-based workout tracker inspired by Hevy: authentication, an exercise library, reusable routine templates, an active workout logger, workout history, and progress analytics with personal records.
+A web-based workout tracker inspired by different existent trackers: authentication, an exercise library, reusable routine templates, an active workout logger, workout history, and progress analytics with personal records.